Traps in Permutations & Combinations

 Confusing permutation and combination

-FORMULAUsing nPr when order doesn't matter or nCr when it does.
+Using when order does not matter or when it does.

 Overcounting in distribution

-FORMULANot dividing by k! when distributing into identical groups of equal size.
+Not dividing by when distributing into identical groups of equal size.

 Forgetting the leading zero constraint

-CASE MISSWhen forming n-digit numbers, the first digit cannot be 0.
+When forming -digit numbers, the first digit cannot be 0.

 Missing cases in constrained counting

-CASE MISSNot considering all valid partitions or configurations.
+Not considering all valid partitions or configurations when constraints are involved.